 EXTRAORDINARY STORIES ABOUT ORDINARY THINGS Posted March 15, 2013 by Daniel Ostroff

-Extraordinary Stories About Ordinary Things is a new exhibition at London’s DESIGN MUSEUM.
-The exhibition, which is divided into six different themes (including Modernism, plastic and fashion) will include pieces such as the Anglepoise Lamp, Charles & Ray Eames’ LAR Armchair and James Dyson’s G-Force Cyclonic Vacuum Cleaner.
+Extraordinary Stories About Ordinary Things, a new exhibition at London’s Design Museum, is divided into six different themes, including Modernism, plastic, and fashion.
+It will include pieces such as the Anglepoise Lamp, Charles & Ray Eameses’ LAR Armchair and James Dyson’s G-Force Cyclonic Vacuum Cleaner.
 The purpose of the exhibition is to explore the impact that industrial design can have on everyday life.

 The inclusion of a fashion section in the exhibition is perhaps the biggest surprise.
-However, the opening earlier this year of a Christian Louboutin exhibition and the museum’s current show exploring contemporary jewellery have set a precedent for an increasing diversification of the institute’s focus.
+However, the opening earlier this year of a Christian Louboutin exhibition and the museum’s current show exploring contemporary jewelry have set a precedent for increasing diversification of the institute’s focus.

 Extraordinary Stories about Ordinary Things will run until 2015, with the objects on display rotated on a yearly basis.